mattermost-community/mattermost-plugin-splunk/README.md

 A Splunk integration for Mattermost which enables users to get logs and alerts from Splunk server.

-## Admin Guide
+## Installation

-The Admin Guide docs for the Mattermost Splunk Plugin can be found [here](/docs/admin-guide.md)
+You can download the [latest plugin binary release](https://github.com/mattermost/mattermost-plugin-splunk/releases) and upload it to your server via **System Console > Plugin Management**.

 ## End User Guide